Measuring Electron Correlation. The Impact of Symmetry and Orbital Transformations: Solids versus Molecules

 Strong correlation is one of those important but elusive concepts that is often used in discussions of the properties of molecular and solid-state systems.
 A brief survey of the literature that follows below will reveal that it is often equated with various other notions, such as the multireference character of the wavefunction, the failure of density functional theory (DFT) and quantum entanglement.
 It is not immediately clear how these various notions are related to one another or to strong correlation, or whether any one should be preferred over the other.
 On the other hand, it seems relatively clear that a large part of the discussion on strong correlation focuses on extended solid-state systems, where density functional and dynamical mean-field\cite{georges_1992, georges_1996} approaches are commonly used\cite{anisimov2010electronic}, although many-body methods\cite{kuramoto2020quantum} and quantum Monte Carlo techniques\cite{foulkes2001quantum, shuai_2018} are also available as well as a number of exactly solvable model problems\cite{korepin1994exactly}.
 The theoretical tools used to describe periodic solids of infinite extension and finite-size molecular systems can be quite different in ways that reflect the underlying physics.
 Complexity and locality may have different manifestations for these systems in terms of the number of parameters or the type of basis sets required to describe them.
 In terms of symmetry, the obvious difference is the presence of translational symmetry in solids.
 Furthermore, symmetry for an infinite number of degrees of freedom also makes spontaneous symmetry breaking possible in ground-state solutions\cite{gross1996role}.
 For all these reasons, it seems reasonable to separate the discussion of electron correlation in solids from that in molecules.

 As mentioned before, in the homogeneous electron gas model strong correlation effects are related to the low density limit.
 Wigner argued that at this limit the electrons are localized at lattice points that minimize the potential energy\cite{wigner1934interaction} and vibrate around the lattice points\cite{wigner1938effects} with just the zero point energy demanded by the uncertainty principle.
-Under these circumstances, the total energy of the system has the form\cite{march1996electron,fulde1999solids}
+Leaving the vibrational part aside, the total energy of the system at very low densities has the form\cite{wigner1938effects,raimes1963wave,march1996electron,fulde1999solids}